microsoft/Product-Recommendations/saw/recommendationswebapp/core/markdown/Instructions.md

 ## Next Steps

-Congratulations, the Recommendations pre-configured solution has been deployed to your Azure subscription!!
+Congratulations, the Recommendations solution has been deployed to your Azure subscription!!
 You can use this service to train recommendation models and to get product recommendations.

 ### Deployment information